WXHarks/Intellistar-emulator/README.md

 # intellistar-emulator
 A web application that displays weather information in the same visual presentation as the cable headend unit [Intellistar](https://en.wikipedia.org/wiki/IntelliStar).
+Thanks goes out to Quinn Conrad for his work on this emulator, along with those that contributed to that product.
+You can find Quinn here: https://github.com/qconrad/intellistar-emulator

 ## Overview
-This is a local forecast segment that airs on The Weather Channel called the "Local on the 8s".
-The name is because it airs at timeslots that end in "8" (9:28, 2:48, etc.).
-The forecast is approximately a minute long and provides information on current and forecasted weather conditions.
-This type of forecast started in 1982 using WeatherStar units.
-It was later upgraded to Intellistar in 2003 and received various graphic changes over the years.
-This emulator uses the style that started in 2013.
+"Local on the 8s" is a local forecast segment that airs on The Weather Channel (TWC).
+It derived its name back in the 1980s as it aired at timeslots that end in "8" (9:28, 2:48, etc.) and continues today.
+Modifications to the emulator from qconrad has put the timeframe at just over 1 minute 15 seconds, and it provides information on current/forecasted weather conditions.
+Intellistar (born in 2003) comes from a long list of units proprietary to TWC, starting out with the WeatherStar units in the 1980's.
+It has received various graphic changes over the years, and this particular emulator uses the style that started in 2013.

 ## Instructions
 ## Option 1 (easier)